Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Introduction

 \section{Introduction}

 Information retrieval is shifting from human-initiated search into agentic search~\cite{asai2024selfrag,2022_WebGPT,2023_Toolformer,2023_react}, where LLM-powered agents plan and execute multi-step information seeking with retrieval tools.
-Instead of issuing a single query and consuming a ranked list, an agent iteratively reformulates queries, retrieves evidence, and updates subsequent queries based on retrieved context.
-While agent capabilities are increasingly demonstrated on controlled benchmarks~\cite{2025_Beneficial_Reasoning_Behaviors,2023_gaia,webwalker_dataset}, the benchmark scores alone do not reveal how agents' queries evolve across steps, or how retrieved context shapes subsequent queries.
+Instead of issuing a single query and consuming a ranked list, an agent may iteratively reformulate queries, retrieve evidence, and issue later queries in response to the returned context.
+While agent capabilities are increasingly demonstrated on controlled benchmarks~\cite{2025_Beneficial_Reasoning_Behaviors,2023_gaia,webwalker_dataset}, benchmark scores alone do not reveal how agents' queries evolve across steps, or how context is reflected in later queries.

-The aforementioned questions matter for practical system design.
-Agents may waste retrieval budget through repetitive or overly narrow reformulations, fail to explore alternative facets, or under-use evidence accumulated across steps.
-Understanding session structure can inform query-policy control, and quantifying evidence reuse can guide budget allocation and evaluation design.
-As agents consume results programmatically, leaving no observable trace of what they found useful, the logs lack implicit feedback signals (e.g., direct clicks) that anchor traditional behavioral inference.
+These questions matter for practical system design.
+Agents may spend retrieval budget on repetitive or overly narrow reformulations, fail to explore alternative facets, or carry forward little useful context across steps.
+Understanding session structure can inform query-policy control, and measuring evidence traceability can guide budget allocation and evaluation design.
+As agents consume results programmatically, leaving no direct trace of what they found useful, logs lack implicit feedback signals, such as the clicks that anchor traditional behavioral inference.
 This creates a measurement gap.
-We can observe sequences of queries and retrieved evidence, but it remains unclear how sessions unfold, how behavior differs by intent, what reformulation moves dominate, and whether agents incorporate evidence from earlier steps.
+We can observe sequences of submitted queries and returned evidence, but it remains unclear how sessions unfold, how behavior differs by intent, what reformulation moves dominate, and whether later queries are lexically traceable to evidence returned earlier.